 “Regional variations?
 This sounds way to complicated for me.”

-Loonie and toonie – Canada doesn’t have $1 or $2 bills like we do in the States.
-The $1 coin is called the “loonie” since it has a loon on the reverse side.
+Loonie and toonie — Canada doesn’t have $1 or $2 bills like we do in the States (those paper denominations were retired years ago).
+The $1 coin is called the “loonie” since it depicts the common loon on the reverse side.
 The $2 coin has a polar bear, but since it’s equal to 2 loonies… well, you get the idea.

 Chesterfield — how this became the term for “couch” used by some Canadians, I’ll never know.
 Maybe some younger Canadians don’t know either, for they use either “couch” or “sofa.”

 Eh? — yes, it’s true, Canadians use this term a lot.
 And they get mocked for it.
 But they use it to see if the listener agrees with or comprehends what’s being said (e.g. “Get your grimy hands off my car, eh?”).